gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

 targets, :math:`y_i`.

-Note in the figure above that we have only generated training data for :math:`x` from -10 to 10, but we evaluate the algorithms from -14 to 14!
-This is because we want to see how well the algorithms extrapolate away from the data, which is a very hard problem.
-We don't evaluate the :math:`R^2` in this extrapolation region since it makes it harder to differentiate the performance of the algorithms in the bounds of the training data.
-However, it is interesting to see how the algorithms represent their uncertainty (or don't) in this region.
+Note in the figure above that we have only generated training data for :math:`x` from -10 to 10, but we evaluate the algorithms from -14 to 14.
+This is because we want to see how well the algorithms extrapolate away from the data; which is a hard problem.
+We don't evaluate the :math:`R^2` in this extrapolation region since it makes it harder to differentiate the performance of the algorithms within the bounds of the training data.
+However, it is interesting to see how the algorithms perform in this region.

 Linear regression